Uranbileg88/MDS606_Topic2/README.md

-# MDS606_Topic2

 # Overview of the project

+This is the research project journal of Group 2 for SPI MDS606 Data Science Research and Ethics.

+Research topic:
-Research topic:Impact of AI on Cybersecurity: Investigate how Artificial Intelligence and Machine learning are used to enhance cybersecurity measures, detect threats, and mitigate cyber attacks.
+Impact of AI on Cybersecurity: Investigate how Artificial Intelligence and Machine learning are used to enhance cybersecurity measures, detect threats, and mitigate cyber attacks.

+## Project Description

 Research Question:

 Hypothesis: